A comprehensive guide to train travel in Germany

 On ICE trains there is a restaurant car and they will come through the train offering drinks and snacks.
 On regional trains there is no food, no wifi, usually no power outlets – you will have to buy food at the station.
 If you are ok with having no services included at all a are just looking for a cheap ticket, also check out Flix train.
 Flix bus and Flix train offer cheap travel through Germany and other European countries, but you cannot book these tickets using bahn.de or their app.

 Germany is very efficient.
-Do not block doorways, as this way delay the train and cause everybody else to arrive late.
+So, if you are wondering how to travel Germany by train and not stick out as a tourist: Do not block doorways, as this way delay the train and cause everybody else to arrive late.
 In Germany, one minute late is late.
 Be respectful of others, as you would be anywhere else: don’t make noise, don’t block seats with your stuff, offer your seat to the elderly or pregnant, don’t eat smelly food.